 This is a period of extreme risk for a criminal defendant in Rhode Island and Providence Plantations!
 If a defendant violates the terms and conditions of probation or bail by being arrested for a new crime then the defendant may be incarcerated at the Adult Correction Institution as a violator of probation or bail.
 After ten days, the accused violator has the right to a hearing on whether or not the violation occurred.
 An accused and suspected probation violator or bail violator should immediately hire a RI Criminal defense lawyer.
 If the alleged violator cannot afford a Rhode Island criminal defense attorney, he or she should Contact the RI Office of the Public Defender.

-During the course of the Providence probation violation hearing, the prosecutor for the State of Rhode Island must only convince the presiding judge so that the justice of the Court that the accused violated probation by a fair preponderance of the evidence.
+During the course of the Providence probation violation hearing, the prosecutor for the State of Rhode Island must only convince the presiding judge that the accused violated probation by a fair preponderance of the evidence.
 The prosecution must establish that the suspected probation or bail violator committing a new offense during the probation period.
 The criminal defendant may also be prosecuted for the new offense as a separate charge from violating the probation.